priyabharti11/Overthewire-Wargames/README.md

 # Overthewire-Wargames

-Overthewire Wargames is a platform for prcaticing Security Concepts in the form of fun filled games.
+Overthewire Wargames is a platform for prcaticing Linux Concepts in the form of fun filled games.

 <h1>Level 0</h1>
 <p>